aws-samples/aws-textract-e2e-processing/README.md

 ## Document Splitter Workflow Setup

 There will be two areas to modify.
+In our demo today will be using Acord Insurance Forms

 ### 1. Comprehend Classifier
 If you train your own classifier with a set of documents using workflow1 of this project, you can train your own Comprehend Classifier: